Abigail-cloud/rest_assured/README.md

 # 📘 REST Assured Beginner's Guide

-Welcome to the beginner-friendly guide to **REST Assured**, a powerful Java library for testing RESTful APIs.
-Whether you're a QA engineer, a developer, or just curious about API testing, this guide will help you understand the fundamentals and get started quickly.
+**REST Assured**, is a powerful Java library for testing RESTful APIs.
 ---

 ## 🚀 What is REST Assured?